These frequently asked questions (FAQs) relate to submissions to the REF 2021 and policy matters. They have been grouped by category.

 An output first published in its final form during the REF 2021 publication period that was ‘pre-published’ in the previous publication period – whether in full in a different form or as a preliminary version or working paper – is eligible for submission to the REF, provided that the ‘pre-published’ output was not submitted to REF 2014 by any institution.

-Outputs made publicly available while someone was a research student are eligible for submission with the exception of a thesis or dissertation.
+Outputs made publicly available while a Category A submitted staff member was a research student are eligible for submission with the exception of a thesis or dissertation.
 For impact, the research underpinning an impact case study must have been undertaken while the person was working in the submitting HEI; any research undertaken while the individual was a research student could not be submitted as underpinning research for impact case studies.

 The outputs from a PhD by publication can be submitted to REF 2021 by the HEI employing the staff member as Category A eligible on the census date.
 However, PhD theses and dissertations are not eligible for submission to REF 2021.